1coderookie/KobraGoNeoInsights/docs/calibration.md

 ### Retraction Speed
 Retraction *speed* (r.s.) is the setting how *fast* the feeder gear will pull back the filament when retracting.
 It plays together with the setting of the retraction distance, and both settings affect each other.
-In general you can say that the higher the *speed*, the lower the *distance* can be - but like with every 'rule of thumb', this is just a 'rough' guide and you'll need to find out the optimum setting for your specific setup by your own.
+In general it seems that you can say that the higher the *speed*, the lower the *distance* can be - but like with every 'rule of thumb', this is just a 'rough' guide and you'll need to find out the optimum setting for your specific setup by your own.

 There is a little problem though with both the **Go** and the **Neo**: the retraction speed is limited in the firmware by default to *25mm/s*!
 This means that every higher value you set in your sclicer will just be ignored and reduced to 25mm/s as that's the encoded limit.
 Means, when you're starting to print retraction speed towers with higher vales than 25mm/s, those speeds will be 'ignored' so to say as the speed is actually capped to 25mm/s.
+It has to be mentioned though that a high(er) r.s. isn't always the key - it can also be the case that using a lower speed than e.g. the default maximum 25mm/s is necessary for getting the best results.
+This also depends on the type and quality of the filament as well.
-However, there is a way you can change the default setting.
+However, there is a way you can change the default setting of the maximum retraction speed.
 Please go to the chapter [Stock Firmware (Marlin Based)](firmware/fw_marlin.md), scroll down to the section "Limited Retraction Speed" for your specific model and read the expandable box "Setting a Higher Maximum Value for Retraction Speed".

 ## PID Tuning
 Without going into too much details here, PID stands for Proportion, Integral and Derivate.
 These are three variables of an algorith which is supposed to keep the temperature stable.